 One of our visits today was to Kylemore Abbey (really Kylemore Castle), one of the best-known sights of Connemara, and a place where one talks not so much about a building but about its creator.
 Kylemore is a romantic dream, a fantasy castle placed in a wild and empty landscape by one Mitchell Henry (1826-1910).
 He had Irish roots, but was the scion of an industrial family from Manchester.
 Having spent his honeymoon in Connemara, he used the enormous wealth inherited from his father to construct his ideal castle where a hunting lodge had stood.
 It was built from 1863 to 1868 at enormous expense, for him and his wife and their eventually nine children to live in.
 Meanwhile, Henry also dabbled in schemes to improve the surrounding land and sat in the Westminster Parliament as a member for Galway.
 After his wife's early death and a downturn of his fortunes, he left Kylemore behind, and in 1903 it was sold.
 Eventually, it became a monastery of Benedictine nuns, which is why it is now generally known as Kylemore Abbey.
 Its most charming feature are the walled Victorian gardens, set on a mountain slope about 25 minutes' walk away from the house itself.
 We use the place to talk about the Anglo-Irish ascendancy and the absentee landlords of the 18th and 19th centuries (Henry not being one of them) whose lives were so different from those of the common people in Western Ireland, and who brought so much suffering to this land.

-We are now in the north of County Mayo, far off the beaten tourist tracks, and tomorrow we will discover the past and present of this area.
+We are now in the north of County Mayo, far off the beaten tourist tracks, one of the remote areas that are part and parcel of a cultural tour in Ireland.
+Tomorrow we will discover the past and present of this area.